lydianish/lydianish/README.md

 These are important open‑source toolkits I’ve forked, used and contributed to during my PhD research:

 ### **📌 [fairseq](https://github.com/lydianish-phd/fairseq)**
 Forked from Meta’s sequence‑to‑sequence toolkit and used extensively for NMT experiments. **Contributed bug fixes** and enhancements (e.g., dictionary handling improvements).
+[Read my blog about the bug here](https://lydianishimwe.info/blog/fairseq-overwrite/).

 ### **📌 [NL‑Augmenter](https://github.com/lydianish-phd/NL-Augmenter)**
 Forked the transformation library, used it to **generate artificial UGC** for data augmentation, and **contributed bug fixes and new features.**